 Criminals have responded to the anti-money laundering and prevention of financing measures taken by the traditional financial sector over the past decade and have sought other means to convert their proceeds of crime.
-Professionals such as Realtors, who facilitate transactions such as property purchase and sale have, in some jurisdictions, been used as a conduit for criminal property to enter the financial system.
+Professionals such as accountants have, in some jurisdictions, been used as a conduit for criminal property to enter the financial system.

-The real estate sector in the Turks and Caicos Islands should be on guard to ensure that it is not used as such a conduit.
-In particular, criminals and money launderers may try to exploit the services offered by Realtors, through the business of undertaking property transactions.
+The accountancy sector in the Turks and Caicos Islands should be on guard to ensure that it is not used as such a conduit.
+In particular, criminals and money launderers may try to exploit the services offered by accountants, through the business of undertaking financial transactions.